crupert14/finalProject/README.md

     For routes to different pages on the site, will hold the logic to display the page
 - src
     Will hold CSS and JavaScript files meant for webpage looks/interaction
+- utils
+    Helper functions to make database connections more efficent and prevent redundant function defintions
 - views
     Will be accessed by the routes file, will either hold HTML, ejs, pug or other front-end languages that will be used to display the web page